About Lindsay Godin

 Following graduation, Lindsay applied and was accepted into the 2014 Summer Residency at the School of Visual Arts in New York City.
 This was an exceptional experience where her photographic work was critiqued by nationally acclaimed photographers who encouraged her to continue her training with a MFA.
 While applying to MFA programs the following year, Lindsay continued the development of her artistic skills by completing a Post-Bachelors Digital Photography Certificate in 2015 at the University of the Arts in Philadelphia.

-Lindsay is currently in her final year at the University of Iowa completing the MA/MFA Dual Degree Program in Studio Arts.
+Lindsay is a recent graduate from the University of Iowa MA/MFA Dual Degree Program in Studio Arts.
 She has a primary concentration in Photography, with a minor concentration in Graphic Design.
-With her three year graduate teaching assistantship, she has taught eight sections of digital photography for non-majors and two sections of introduction to digital photography for BFA students.
+Within her three year graduate teaching assistantship, she has taught a total of 9 sections of digital photography for both BFAs and non-majors, in addition to 1 section of graphic design for non-majors.

 Lindsay enjoys the academic environment, teaching college students and pursuing her scholarship in the fine arts.
 Her career goal is to land a tenured-track position at a College/University Department of Art where she can continue to pursue her passion of teaching and producing exemplary works of art.